An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Trajectory Planning

+Examining the effect of the trunk orientation on the region in Section \ref{sec:kin_lim}, we can exploit the region to guide the choice of the orientation that best encloses the whole \gls{com} trajectory chosen in Section \ref{sec:com_planning}.
+In particular, we choose to optimize the orientation to maximize the \textit{minimum} distance between the trajectory and the boundary of the region during the move-body phase.
 This not only attempts to ensure the inclusion of the \textit{whole} trajectory in the region, but also tries to keep it away from the boundary as much as possible, thus increasing robustness.
 In case multiple orientations result in similar distances, we opt for the one that maximizes the area of the region.
 Optimizing for the orientation allows the robot to be less conservative in its movements and to achieve more complex configurations on rough terrains.
-In other words, we make sure that \textit{ each leg has a minimum distance from the limits of its workspace}, as opposed to the previous heuristic approaches that make sure that each leg is as close as possible to the middle of its workspace (\ie the default configuration).
+In other words, we make sure that \textit{each leg has a minimum distance from the limits of its workspace}, as opposed to the previous \revisedtextthird{TP} approach that \revisedtextthird{handles all the legs collectively to better match the terrain inclination estimate}.

 To reduce the size of the problem, it is necessary to initialize the search space around some solution.
-As mentioned above, the heuristic-based orientation planning provides an elementary, yet satisfactory, behavior in many cases.
-Accordingly, we choose to sample the orientation space around the heuristic solution.
+As mentioned above, the \revisedtextthird{TP} orientation provides an elementary, yet satisfactory, behavior in many cases.
+Accordingly, we choose to sample the orientation space around the \revisedtextthird{TP orientation}.
 Furthermore, we only optimize for the pitch and roll angles, since the yaw angle is computed to keep the base aligned with the locomotion direction.

 Note that this orientation planning strategy aims to improve upon the \gls{com} planning strategy described in Section \ref{sec:com_planning} and does not necessarily guarantee feasibility on its own; a \gls{com} target that is highly unfeasible for the default orientation is very likely to remain unfeasible for any other possible \textit{better} orientation.
 For this reason, we choose to perform the \gls{com} planning strategy in Section \ref{sec:com_planning} (computed at the default orientation) \textit{before} optimizing for the orientation.